splunk/splunk-ansible/wrapper-example/README.md

 This folder provides guiendence in how to use splunk-ansible in your own environment.
 The examples here setup a very basic container, that only exposes port 22 and has NOTHING preinstalled (not even ansible).
-You can follow this exact workflow with 4 baremetal machines.
+You can follow this exact workflow with baremetal machines / vm's.

  In this case, first we'll spin up 4 containers to mimic our base baremetal hosts with ssh installed.
 I've included a docker-compose file to easily build the image, and spin up the stack.